It’s official: Spotify is buying Bill Simmons’s sports podcast network The Ringer

 Along with its Q4 2019 earnings today, streaming music giant Spotify has announced it’s “entered into a definitive agreement” to buy The Ringer, one of the most popular sports and pop culture websites and podcast networks.

 The Ringer was created by the veteran sports journalist Bill Simmons in 2016.
-It quickly gained wide reader and listenership, with some reports saying the young network has more than 14 million monthly unique visitors.
+It quickly gained wide reader- and listenership, with some reports saying the young network has more than 14 million monthly unique visitors.

 Spotify to acquire The Ringer.
 Read the press release to learn more about how we’re elevating the sports podcasting game here: https://t.co/ouZZkvVDUJ